 Chapter 7 – Intent as Code (Mission Objects)

+This chapter introduces the Mission Object: the typed, executable contract for a unit of work.
 Terminology note: a mission is the abstract objective (“update the docs”).
-A Mission Object is the versioned YAML/JSON artifact that encodes that objective plus scope, budgets, gates, and fallbacks.
+A Mission Object is the versioned YAML/JSON artifact that encodes that objective plus scope, budgets, gates, fallbacks, and the instruction bundle the runner will compile into one bounded model request.

 From Ad-hoc Instructions to Typed Mission Objects